bobsmith947/recsforme/README.md

     npm install
     ant resolve

-After everything has been installed, you can open recsforme in NetBeans, or the IDE of your choice, and begin [contributing](#contributing) to this wonderful project.

 ### Running

-It's possible to run recsforme without an IDE.
-Make sure you have `CATALINA_HOME` set, and that your user has proper permissions.
+Ant tasks have already been made to do these automatically, but if you want to do it manually, make sure you have `CATALINA_HOME` set (if you're using Tomcat), and that your user has proper permissions.

     $CATALINA_HOME/bin/catalina start
     ant run -Dj2ee.server.home=$CATALINA_HOME